 Composition for TV/Film/Theatre/Games

-A real creative highlight of my year has been making video-game-style music and sound for "Hamlet: The Video Game (The Stage Show)" which was part of the 2015 Christchurch Arts Festival.
+A real creative highlight of 2015 was making a variety of video-game-style music and sound for "Hamlet: The Video Game (The Stage Show)" which was part of the 2015 Christchurch Arts Festival.
 I started looking forward to this project several months before I was asked to do it...
 It's part improvised, part scripted, so the music has to be adaptive, just like in video games themselves.
 I was onstage improvising, with lots of technology, in a Shakespearean minstrel costume...
 The script was written and directed by Simon Peacock (the Voice Director of Assassins Creed; Voice & Motion Capture Director of Deus Ex: Mankind Divided).
 It featured the amazing acting and improv skills of The Court Jesters..

 Dan Bain's fantastic play "Cat vs Dog", which I did composition and sound design for, got nominated for the "Best Touring Production" award at Dunedin's Fortune Theatre.